I thought I would love baby shopping until I saw the prices for all the things I wanted.

 I have never purchased or used baby powder on my daughter.
 When I tell people this, the first question I get is “Well, what do you use?”.
 I don’t use anything.

 Although there are safe alternatives to baby powder, I haven’t needed any of them.
-Fortunately, I haven’t had any issues with rashes or infections.
+I simply focus on cleanliness and dryness and in two years I haven’t had any issues with rashes or infections.

 Starting with childbirth, the costs of having a baby adds up quickly.
 Learn exactly how much my birth cost.